brandenlopez-909/brandenlopez-909.Github.io/_posts/2019-07-29-GroupProject.md

     ##       temp      atemp        hum  windspeed
     ##  63.317230  64.343265   1.888988   1.197228

-Having returned the correlation it is clear that atemp and temp has the highest co-variances.
+Having returned the correlation, it is clear that atemp and temp has the highest co-variances.
 This makes sense as atemp, is temp adjusted for forcasting mistakes.
 It is worth to note that while we can see that two things are essentially the same, VIF can garentee our assumptions with quantitative results.

 ``` r
 day <- select(day,  c(- atemp, - cnt ))